 Stallholders and those interested in establishing a stall at the weekly Saturday market are advised to read the following procedures and protocols.
 They provide important information about the management and operation of the Gleadell Street Market.

 Gleadell Street Market Policy - May 2012 (34.06 KB)

 10.10.2 Gleadell Street Market Procedure and Protocols Manual.pdf (375.27kB)

 Stallholders tend to stay for many years, and there are no casual stalls, so the turnover is very low.
-Occasionally there are temporary vacancies of a month or longer, which give someone on the waiting list the opportunity to experience the market.
+Given the high demand for stalls, Council is currently not accepting new applications to join the waiting list.

 It may be in your interest to contact other markets in Melbourne to check availability of stalls, especially if you want a casual place, or if you do not sell food.